awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-logging.md

 # Set Up CloudWatch API Logging in API Gateway<a name="set-up-logging"></a>

  To help debug issues related to request execution or client access to your API, you can enable Amazon CloudWatch Logs to log API calls\.
-Once enabled, API Gateway will log API calls in CloudWatch\.
-For more information, see [Monitor API Execution with Amazon CloudWatch](monitoring-cloudwatch.md)\.
+For more information about CloudWatch, see [Monitor API Execution with Amazon CloudWatch](monitoring-cloudwatch.md)\.

 ## CloudWatch Log Formats for API Gateway<a name="apigateway-cloudwatch-log-formats"></a>